 “Kor…don’t you think that—”

-Krul’s voice remained quiet.
+Krul’s voice remained quiet but insistent.
 “I know, Kor—your people prosper and your army is strong.
 Yet there is still an Indashi who is in mortal danger.”

-Krul gave his friend a measured look.
+Krul replied a measured look.
 “You must find a new challenge.
 Otherwise, you will become no different than the tyrants you’ve vanquished.”

 “I will never,” Kor’Thank snarled.
 He gulped the rest of his ale and gestured for another.
 The innkeeper slid him a fresh stein.